 Work experience demonstrates to a manager that you are enthusiastic, and have the determination to enter the profession by being willing to work in your own time, to gain the valuable experience of a working department.

+In order to find a department in your area it is advisable to search the AHCS Register of Medical Illustrators or the IMI directory.
 This lists many members in areas all around the British Isles.
 Alternatively make enquires with the department closest to you directly.
 Each trust will have its own policy on work experience.

 Continuing Professional Development is an important part of being a professional in a healthcare environment, which the Institute fully supports and encourages.
 The Institute also offers training courses, regional meetings and an annual conference.
 These often link up with other professional associations to provide a wide range of professional training activities.